stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## The empty tomb “My Father and your father”
+## The locked room 'Stop doubting and believe'

-#### In the name of Christ, the psalmist prays: Vindicate me, O God, and defend my cause against an ungodly people; from deceitful and unjust men deliver me, for you are the God in whom I take refuge.
+#### The stone which the builders has rejected has become the head of the corner.
+This is the Lord's doing; it is marvellous in our eyes.
-##### Psalm 43.1,2a
+##### Psalm 118:24-25

 ---